annagabain/Mom-Data/README.md

 Playing on a Local machine or via Gitpod Terminal:

-This project was developed by forking a specialized Code Institute template which simulates a terminal in the web browser.
+This project was developed by forking a specialized Code Institute template that simulates a terminal in the web browser.
 Due to this, I optimized the game to work via the final Heroku deployment, and I do not recommend playing it locally.
 That said, I have included this section to give you a choice.

     Navigate to the GitHub repository, and follow these steps to clone the project into your IDE of choice.
         Gitpod only requires you to have the web extension installed and click the green Gitpod button from the repositories main page.
 If you are using Gitpod please skip step 2 below as you do not require a virtual environment to protect your machine.